 Personal Data

-Name:
+lame:

 Current Employer or Business Affiliation:

 Position:

 Other Business Activities

-Please disclose any other employment, business, or financial interest which you or a member of your immediate family may have as an officer, director, trustee, partner, employee, or agent which might give a rise to a possible conflict of interest with NC BoS.
+Please disclose any other employment, business, or financial interest which you or a member f your immediate family may have as an officer, director, trustee, partner, employee, or agen which might give a rise to a possible conflict of interest with NC BoS.

-Charitable or Civic Involvement
+charitable or Civic Involvement

-Please disclose all official positions which you or any member of your immediate family may
+Please disclose all official positions which you or any member of your immediate family may ave as a director, trustee, or officer of any charitable, civic, or community organization as rell as any unofficial roles such as significant donor, volunteer, advocate, or advisor which hight give rise to a possible conflict of interest with NC BoS.

-have as a director, trustee, or officer of any charitable, civic, or community organization as well as any unofficial roles such as significant donor, volunteer, advocate, or advisor which might give rise to a possible conflict of interest with NC BoS.
+REMINDER: If at any time there is a matter under consideration that may constitute a direct o

-REMINDER: If at any time there is a matter under consideration that may constitute a direct or
+ndirect conflict of interest not listed on this form, it is your obligation to disclose the facts to th

-indirect conflict of interest not listed on this form, it is your obligation to disclose the facts to the Steering Committee.
+Steering Committee.